Willinda Park Scout Hall, Beatrix St. Greensborough, Victoria, Australia

 The Achievement Pathways comprise of:

-• Outdoor Adventure Skills - Opportunities to experience and pursue activities of interest in the great outdoors.
+• Outdoor Adventure Skills The many opportunities for Scouts to experience and pursue activities of interest in the great outdoors, and even gain qualifications: Bushcraft, Bushwalking, Camping, Alpine, Aquatics, Boating, Cycling, Paddling, Vertical

-• Special Interest Areas - Providing Scouts opportunity to develop experiences, skills and knowledge in areas that interest them.
+• Special Interest Areas Providing young people the opportunity to develop experiences, skills, and knowledge in any of the six areas that interest them: Adventure & Sport, Arts & Literature, Environment, Growth & Development, STEM & Innovation, Creating a Better World

 Learn More...